MoriaRoz/DBProject_212940399_325439305/README.md

   - The date, time and location of the volunteering are displayed.
   - You must select a pickup time and address -> Clicking on Search for Available Crew
       - display tables of drivers and vehicles available on the selected date and time.
-      - After selecting a vehicle and driver -> Update selection
+      - After selecting a vehicle and driver -> "Update selection" button.
-          - Add a trip without an assistant -> Add a trip
+          - Add a ride without an assistant ->  click the "Add ride" button.
-          - Add a trip with an assistant -> Add an assistant -select an assistant and then-> Click on Add a trip
+          - Add a ride with an assistant ->  click the "Add assistant" button.
+              -select an assistant and then-> Click the "Add ride" button.
 - Clicking the "Back to Volunteering" button will lead to the [Volunteering screen](#Volunteering-screen)

 ![image](https://github.com/user-attachments/assets/0b31938e-ffb5-4edd-bed0-5cf470fd456a)